jianzhuozhuTHU/putn/README.md

 Before PUTN is working, you should:

 1. Use the keyboard to control the robot to the ground, until RRT tree generation
-2. use "3D Goal" on the RVIZ interface to choose a goal point
+2. Use "3D Goal" on the RVIZ interface to choose a goal point
 3. Press "i" to switch to autonomous navigation mode

 then you can see the robot start to move towards the goal point.